Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Abstract

 \section{Abstract}

 Token pruning methods for Vision Transformers (ViTs) promise quadratic reductions in attention FLOPs by dropping uninformative patches.
-Yet when pruned sequences are executed with state-of-the-art variable-length attention APIs--including FlashAttention-2's varlen and PyTorch's NestedTensor SDPA--the wall-clock attention latency doesn't scale accordingly.
-We trace this to a \emph{dispatch-overhead bottleneck}: at the short, post-pruning sequence lengths typical of ViTs ($\leq$197 tokens), actual matrix arithmetic completes in single-digit microseconds while the host-side dispatch path consumes 60--90$\us$.
-We present a lightweight, bidirectional Triton attention kernel whose dispatch floor is ${\sim}40\us$---roughly 1.5$\times$ lower than FlashAttention-2 varlen---allowing pruning savings to become more visible in wall-clock time.
-Integrated into a complete pack--attend--unpack pipeline, our system achieves up to \textbf{2.24$\times$} end-to-end throughput over padded PyTorch SDPA consistently across four pruning algorithms (Threshold-$\ell_2$, DynamicViT, EViT, ATS), scales across DeiT-T/S/B, and maintains bit-exact classification predictions with $<$0.007 max absolute logit difference.
+Yet standard variable-length attention APIs---including FlashAttention-2's \texttt{varlen} and PyTorch's NestedTensor SDPA---fail to translate these savings into proportional wall-clock gains at the short post-pruning sequence lengths typical of ViTs ($\leq$197 tokens).
+We identify a \emph{dispatch-overhead bottleneck}: at these lengths, host-side kernel dispatch consumes ${\sim}50\us$ regardless of workload, exceeding the actual GPU compute time at moderate-to-high pruning rates.
+We present a lightweight bidirectional Triton attention kernel whose dispatch floor is ${\sim}24\us$---roughly $2.17\times$ lower than FlashAttention-2 varlen---allowing pruning savings to become visible in wall-clock time.
+Integrated into a complete pack--attend--unpack pipeline and evaluated on an NVIDIA RTX~4000~Ada~Generation GPU, our system achieves \textbf{1.88$\times$} end-to-end throughput over padded PyTorch SDPA at standard 224$\times$224 inputs, scaling to \textbf{2.51$\times$} at 384$\times$384.
+Against FlashAttention-2 varlen---the strongest baseline---our kernel delivers \textbf{9--12\% higher throughput} at serving batch sizes (BS=1--4), and \textbf{2.17$\times$} lower kernel latency at 80\% token pruning.
+Numerical correctness is verified with max absolute logit difference $<$0.004 and bit-exact top-1 predictions.